LYFsmile Logo

 Q1.
 What is Intellectual Disability in children?

-Intellectual Disability means a child learns and understands things slower than other children.
-They need extra time and support to learn daily skills and school work.
+Intellectual Disability means a child learns and understands things more slowly than other children.
+They need extra time and support to learn daily skills and schoolwork.

 Q3.
 What causes Intellectual Disability?